ConanCui/Paper-List/ReadMe.md

 ## Review Based Recommendation

+- 2019 - CIKM - Spam Review Detection with Graph Convolutional Networks
+  - *spam review is hard to detect using the content itself, considering the content with other reviews is important*

 - 2019 - EMNLP - Reviews Meet Graphs Enhancing User and Item Representations for recommendation with Hierachical Attentive Graph Neural Network
   - *Chuhan Wu, Fangzhao Wu, Tao Qi, Suyu Ge, Yongfeng Huang, and [Xing Xie]*